JoshPatlingrao/Virtual-Machine-Hardening/README.md

 This configuration file is to disable uncommon network protocols.

+Steps
+- Navigate to '/etc/modprobe.d/' directory
+- Create a file and name it 'uncommon-network-protocols.conf'
+- Open the file with a text editor
+- Write the command in this format 'install protocol_name /bin/true', where 'protocol_name' is replaced with the uncommon protocol
+  - dccp, sctp, rds, tipc, n-hdlc, ax25, netrom, x25, rose, decnet, econet, af_802154, ipx, appletalk, psnap, p8023, llc, p8022
+- Save

 The kernel allows unprivileged users to load certain vulnerable modules through module auto-loading which increases the attack surface as these modules have known exploits.
 To decrease the attack surface, uncommon or rarely used network protocols will be blacklisted.

 #### 4.8 Disable Mounting of Uncommon Filesystems

 This configuration file is to disable uncommon filesystems.

+Steps
+- Navigate to '/etc/modprobe.d/' directory
+- Create a file and name it 'uncommon-filesystems.conf'
+- Open the file with a text editor
+- Write the command in this format 'install filesystem_name /bin/true', where 'filesystem_name' is replaced with the uncommon filesystem
+  - cramfs, freevxfs, jffs2, hfs, hfsplus, squashfs, udf
+- Save

 These filesystems are rarely used and will be disabled to reduce further vulnerabilities and attack surfaces of the computer.
 ### 5. Best Practices